Tics & Tourette Syndrome

 PANDAS / PANS

-- PANDAS: Abrupt onset of OCD and/or tics following Group A strep; prepubertal; episodic course with strep-linked exacerbations; molecular mimicry (anti–basal ganglia antibodies)
+- PANDAS: Abrupt onset of OCD and/or tics following Group A strep; prepubertal; episodic course with strep-linked exacerbations; proposed mechanism involves molecular mimicry with anti–basal ganglia/anti-neuronal antibodies, though specific antibodies remain unvalidated and PANDAS as a distinct entity remains controversial

 - PANS: Broader category — same phenotype, not limited to strep trigger (mycoplasma, viral, other immune)

-- Treatment: Antibiotics for strep; IVIG/plasmapheresis in severe cases; standard tic/OCD medications
+- Treatment: Antibiotics for strep (prophylaxis debated); IVIG/plasmapheresis studied in severe cases with mixed/inconclusive RCT evidence (Williams 2016 IVIG trial negative for primary endpoint); standard tic/OCD medications

 Drug-Induced Tics